bilalchrome/LaTeX-ATS-Resume/README.md

 # My-Resume

 This is my **Latex ATS Friendly** resume.
-Feel free to change it up to whatever.
-It is straighforward to change the contents of it.
+Feel free to change it up to whatever by editing *bilal.tex* file.

 ## Easy Method